afurgapil/owdit/README.md

 - Security score and qualitative reasoning
 - Risk level classification and detection patterns
 - Works with verified and unverified contracts
+ - Broker‑based LLM inference with pay‑as‑you‑go using on‑chain assets (via 0G)

 ### Contract Analysis Types